pankaj90382/END-1.0/S10/README.md

 |i m not scared of dying .|je ne crains pas mourir mourir . <EOS> ![Example 3a](./Example_3a.png) | je ne ai pas de de mourir . <EOS> ![Example 3b](./Example_3b.png)
 |he s a talented young talented .|c est un jeune de talentueux . <EOS> ![Example 4a](./Example_4a.png) | c est un jeune jeune talentueux . <EOS> ![Example 4b](./Example_4b.png)

+## Improvement
+    - French Embedding can be used to increase the dataset as similar to English corpus like GloVe.
+    - Skip-Gram Embeddings - French
+        This is a pre-trained word2vec embeddings for the French language.
+It is available at [fauconnier.github.io](https://fauconnier.github.io/index.html#wordembeddingmodels).
+Various models (cbow/skip-gram) of different dimensions are available.

 ## Refrences
  - [Glove Embedding](https://leakyrelu.com/2019/10/18/using-glove-word-embeddings-with-seq2seq-encoder-decoder-in-pytorch/)